mickfuzz/dyne_docs/src/terminal/docs/16-interactive-editing.md

 R**.
 Again, let\'s assume that you have entered the commands `echo two`, `echo three` and `echo four`.
 Try pressing **Ctrl + R** now.
-You will notice that a new prompt appears which says something like
-\"reverse-i-search\".
-If you now enter the letter \"t\", you immediately jump back in history to the last command line containing \"t\", which is of course **echo three**.
+You will notice that a new prompt appears which says something like "reverse-i-search".
+If you now enter the letter "t", you immediately jump back in history to the last command line containing "t", which is of course **echo three**.
 From there, you can use **Ctrl + p** and **Ctrl + n** to navigate the history as explained above.
-Or you can modify the search by entering a second letter, let\'s say \"w\".
-You then jump to the command **echo two**, because it is the nearest command in history containing the letter sequence \"tw\".
+Or you can modify the search by entering a second letter, let\'s say "w".
+You then jump to the command **echo two**, because it is the nearest command in history containing the letter sequence "tw".
 Or you can just cancel the search by pressing **Ctrl + g**.

 If you feel a bit lost in using the shell\'s history functions, don\'t